cisagov/dotgov-home/pages/registration/registration.md

 Note that your domain will not be active in the .gov zone until the name servers are answering authoritatively.

+### Security best practices

+Before you launch your new domain, we strongly recommend that you review our [domain security best practices]({{ site.baseurl }}/management/security-best-practices/).
+Each recommendation can increase the resiliency of your digital services while protecting your organization and its users.

 ***

 ## Get another .gov domain